Service Mode

 1. Securing communication

-Remember that the authentication key (auth_key) that is used to encrypt the communication between an App and a PKSA is usually provided offline and changes with each authentication request.
+) that is used to encrypt the communication between an App and a PKSA is usually provided offline and changes with each authentication request.

 The first way to solve this problem is to manually create an authentication token, an encryption key and add them manually in the configurations of your App and PKSA.
 This is my most secure method, but not the easiest to perform.

-Another way to do it would be to provide the auth_key to the PKSA with the authentication payload, but this would allow the HAS server to decrypt all your communication.
+to the PKSA with the authentication payload, but this would allow the HAS server to decrypt all your communication.
 Unless you run your own HAS server, that's not a good idea.
-Even with your own HAS server, it could be that another PKSA where you registered your account could receive the authentication request (and the auth_key that would come with it).
+Even with your own HAS server, it could be that another PKSA where you registered your account could receive the authentication request (and the auth_key

 2. Securing authentication request